 The Vicious Cycle Of Hurt People Hurting Others - aifc

-The Vicious Cycle Of Hurt People Hurting Others
+The Vicious Cycle of Hurt: Why Pain Can Lead to Hurting Others

 Sandra Wilson Ph.D. explains in her book ‘Hurt People Hurt People’ that no person on the planet is exempt from being deeply wounded by another person.
 Those who have been badly hurt often repeat the offense by hurting others.
 In her professional opinion; most maladaptive adult behaviours come from childhood hurts.
 With child-like perceptions they try to answer questions of “trust, identity and attachment to affect the emotionally wounded child to develop with a deep sense of shame and worthlessness.
 As a result, they learn child-like ways of dealing with residual childhood hurts as a self defence mechanism.